kailash-manasarovar/statement/docs/timeline/2026/june.md

 - Who's worried about coming up in search?
 - I believe the Ark can save them.

+#### God's misdirections

+- This state of mind was wholly intended by God.
+- It felt like my mind had been wiped clean of so many things, that I had to admit to myself and others that I knew *nothing* about what was going on.
+- I was sure of *nothing*!
+- This was so I would tell Taryn and Substack this, emphatically, on the first few days of the course at [Loka Yoga](july.md#loka-yoga) repeatedly, throwing the mousses off immediately!

 ## I am Rohini

+- And then came Rohini!
+- Part of the story in the series I've been watching since March 2023, Sankat Mochan Mahabali Hanuman.
+- And my mind started to change a little.
 - Perhaps it's not all hopeless.
 - But it does feel like we are at a global state as perilous as when the asuras nearly got hold of the amrit, the elixir of God, and the world was about to descend into total chaos.
 - This time around, they've all turned into brazen rapists, happy to let the world descend into rape chaos while fighting to sterilize everyone's children or ignoring it while everyone goes mad on the Las Marinas manipulation tech.